KangchengLiu/Crack-Detection-and-Segmentation-Dataset-for-UAV-Inspection/README.md

 You can download the dataset from [the link](https://drive.google.com/drive/folders/196kNa3q3EeaW6ryrk1RtUCDnB0mPz2r2?usp=sharing)
 # Results

 Some results using feature pyrimid based convolutional neural networks to do segmentation are shown below.
-The Guided fiter was utilized to do post processing.
+The Guided Filter was utilized to do post processing.

 # Citation